Encryptioner/fish-boat-ludu/ai-instructions/task-2-deploy-to-github-page.md

 2. And are there any security concern like exposing any secrets?
 3. Update the deploy.yml file name to be more accurate.
 Something like deploy-to-github-pages.yml.
 Ensure updating wherever it is mentioned
 4. I want the deployment when the code is pushed only to `release/prod` branch

+### Comments
+1. It followed instructions
+2. I've added the claude settings file and gitignore